 From the intersection of County Route 6 and 7 in Mineville, follow County Route 7 toward Elizabethtown.
 Continue for about 3.5 miles to a fairly large dirt pull off on the left and park here.

-Type of launch: Dirt
+- Type of launch: dirt

-Type of carry: A narrow path on a steep downhill
+- Type of carry: a narrow path on a steep downhill

-Use the carry down from Lincoln Pond Road.
+For boat access, use the carry down from Lincoln Pond Road.
 Bass are seen in this pond and best to catch by casting toward shore and reeling back to the deep waters.

-Northern pike, smallmouth bass, perch, panfish
+- Fish species: northern pike, smallmouth bass, perch, panfish